Reims

 Reims is most famous for its cathedral (1211-1480), which is one of the finest examples of the 'French Gothic' architecture style.
 Reims was evangelized around the third century AD and a Christian basilica was first constructed here around the year 400, consecrated to the Virgin by the Bishop Nicasius.
 It was in this church that St. Nicasius was martyred, when the city was taken by the Vandals.

-The key feature of the cathedral of Reims is the sculptures and unique glass windows; for example the western portal has 35 statues and an impressive rose window, among the most notable are the small figures of angels including the famous 'Smiling Angel', one of the most famous sculptures of the cathedral.
+The key feature of the cathedral of Reims is the sculptures and unique glass windows; for example the western portal has 35 statues and an impressive rose window.
+Among the most notable scultures are the small figures of angels including the famous 'Smiling Angel', one of the most famous sculptures of the cathedral and on the northern doorway.

-The central façade consists of three central doors and two strong buttresses, which are the essential decorative motif of the cathedral.
-Also beautiful is the western portal, with three doors, which is also rich in statues including the 'Stories of Adam and Eve'.
-The side faces are also very elegant, with buttresses soaring upward, repeating the theme of the main façade.
+The central (western) façade consists of three central doors and two strong buttresses, which are the essential decorative motif of the cathedral.
+The western portal, with three doors, is also beautiful and rich in statues including the 'Stories of Adam and Eve'.
+The sides of the cathedral are another highlight, and very elegant with buttresses soaring upward repeating the theme of the main façade.

 Basilica of Saint Remi